University of Massachusetts 403(b) Elective Deferral Savings Plan

-Massachusetts Deferred Compensation SMART PLAN is a retirement savings, 457(b), deferred compensation plan.
-The plan allows employees to save and invest before tax dollar through salary deferrals.
-Empower Retirement (formerly Great West), on behalf of the Commonwealth of Massachusetts, serves as the third-party administrator and record-keeper for the SMART Plan.
-University employees may contribute up to the maximums for both the University's 403(b) Plan and the SMART Plan.
-Review a brief comparison of 457(b) and 403(b) plans.
+The Massachusetts 457(b) Deferred Compensation/SMART PLAN is another retirement savings plan.
+The plan allows employees to save and invest pre-tax or ROTH dollars through salary deferrals.
+Empower Retirement, on behalf of the Commonwealth of Massachusetts, serves as the third-party administrator and recordkeeper for the SMART Plan.
+University employees may contribute up to the maximums for both the University's 403(b) Plan and the 457(b) Deferred Compensation SMART Plan.
+Review a brief comparison of the 403(b) and 457(b) plans.

 Visit www.mass-smart.com or call 877-457-1900 for more information on the SMART Plan.
 You may also contact your local SMART Plan representative below for more information.

-For additional information you may also contact the University's System Treasurer's Office at (774) 455-7586.
+For additional information you may also contact the University's System Human Resources Office at (774) 528-0369.

-All full-time and part-time benefitted employees are eligible for the group legal plan offered through MetLife which is known as the MetLife Legal plan.
-MetLife Legal is a voluntary benefit that provides an employee, their spouse, and dependents with convenient, professional legal counsel for $18.25 per month through payroll deductions.
+During the first 30 days of employment, all full-time and part-time benefitted employees are eligible to enroll in the group legal plan offered through MetLife which is known as the MetLife Legal plan.
+MetLife Legal is a voluntary benefit that provides an employee, their spouse, and dependents with convenient, professional legal counsel for $18.25 per month through payroll deduction.
 The plan provides fully covered legal advice and representation for most legal matters.
-New hires may enroll in the plan during their new hire period.
-Employees that wish to terminate coverage may do so during the annual open enrollment.
+Employee may also enroll in or terminate coverage during the annual open enrollment in February.
 Please visit UMass Compass for more information.

-All full-time and part-time benefitted employees are eligible for group discounts offered through Liberty Mutual, MetLife or Travelers for auto and homeowners/renters insurance through convenient payroll deduction.
+All full-time and part-time benefitted employees are eligible for group discounts offered through Liberty Mutual, Travelers and Farmers Insurance for auto and home insurance through convenient payroll deduction.